MangoFizz/balltze/docs/features/engine/sound-subtitles.md

 At the moment there is no way to include the subtitles in the sound tags.

-### Demo video

 <iframe width="560" height="315" src="https://www.youtube.com/embed/2Aw5ejhdtbE?si=krrqm2WPuQtJYrS2" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+*Demo video of the sound subtitles.*

 ## Configuration

 The sound subtitles are enabled by default and cannot be disabled.
-The configuration is not required.
+There are no configuration options for this feature.